General Terms and Conditions of Business

 - Client acknowledges that IP-addresses will be registered on his credentials with regional internet registries (i.e. RIPE NCC, ARIN, AFRINIC, LACNIC and APNIC).
 The then-current terms and conditions of the regional internet registries apply.

 Art.
 12 Non-disclosure

 - The Client undertakes to keep passwords received from the Service Provider for the purpose of accessing his services strictly confidential.
 The Client shall immediately inform the Service Provider as soon as he becomes aware that his credentials have become known to unauthorized third parties.
-Service Provider reserves the right to suspend the Login, Account or, where necessary, all products in case of unauthorized access or suspicion hereof.
+Service Provider reserves the right to suspend the Login, Account or, where necessary, all contractual services in case of unauthorized access or suspicion hereof.
 Art.
-3, section 5 applies.
+3, section 4 applies.